akando42/next-map/public/content/posts/07-04/index.md

 ![Texas Smart Missiles RD](content/posts/07-04/defense_poster_russian_poisedon.png)

-### Stealth Technology - An Over-Valued Weapon or a Foreign Spy Trap or an Expense Shielding Scheme
+### Stealth Technology - An Over-Valued Weapon or a Network of Foreign Spy Traps or an Expense Shielding Scheme

 From the 1st research paper on The Increase in Radio Wave Diffraction via Edge Configuration by a Soviet scientist in 1964, the US will deliver their 1000 F35 Stealth fighters to US and their allies in 2024.
 Was that 60 years of misdirection or brilliance?